<function>

 A function is considered type stable when, given the types of its arguments, the compiler can accurately predict single concrete types for its expressions.
 This definition, while universal, takes on different forms when applied to specific objects.
 So far, we've exclusively concentrated on scalars and vectors, whose conditions for type stability are relatively straightforward.

-conveys that all elements have type Float64
+establishes that all elements must have type Float64

 has type Tuple{String, Int64}